anarchydevs/pixelmania.malisbuffbots/README.md

 	"RemoveNanoIdUponCast": 0, - In cases like engi blocker aura, you can specify a custom nano id to be removed from your ncu that would otherwise not allow your bot to cast it again, if we don't care about this leave at 0
 	"Tags": [ "ncu" ] - Tags used for commands, aka "cast ncu" would trigger this entry },

+Use the RebuffInfo.json to modify bot rebuffing behavior, example:
+{
+  "Generic": [
+    {
+      "Buffs": [ "compatt", "compnano" ] - everyone will buff these two comps to themselves }
+  ],
+  "Trader": [
+    {
+      "Buffs": [ "mcmo", "tsmo" ] - your trader is going to request these two mochams from your mp }
+  ]
+}

+Use the UserRanks.json to modify bot rebuffing behavior, example:
+{
+  "Moderator": [
+    "_InsertNameHere",
+    "_InsertNameHere"
+  ],
+  "Admin": [
+    "_InsertNameHere"
+  ]
+}

  Send a tell to any buffer to execute following commands:
- "cast <nanoTag1> <nanoTag2> <nanoTag3>" - casts buffs in given order
+ - "cast <nanoTag1> <nanoTag2> <nanoTag3>" - casts buffs in given order (unranked+)
- "rebuff" - looks at players ncu and casts all available buffs "Buffmacro" - dumps a macro of your current ncu buffs
+ - "rebuff" - looks at players ncu and casts all available buffs (unranked+)

- type "stand" or "sit" to switch their movement states if they are in the wrong initial state ORG CHAT: If you want to use org chat for relaying requests, use the Client.Chat.GroupMessageReceived event handler (look in TestPlugin for an example of filtering only org chat messages), and just reroute the commands there
+ - "buffmacro" - dumps a macro of your current ncu buffs (unranked+)
+ - "stand" - makes the bot stand up (moderator+)
+ - "sit" - makes the bot stand up (moderator+)
+ - "help" - lists all available buffs (unranked+)

- Use the Settings.json to configure
+ Use the Settings.json to configure bot parameters, example {
- - Sit kit threshold usage
- - Pvp flag check
- - Sit kit item id
- - IPCChannelId - (0-255) if using multiple plugins that take advantage of IPC, make sure that this value is not the same for both plugins
+  "SitKitThreshold": 1000, - if buffers nano drops below this value, they will try to use sit kit "PvpFlagCheck": true, - skips buffing flagged people "SitKitItemId": 297274, - itemid for automatic sit kit usage "IPCChannelId": 255, - if using multiple plugins that take advantage of IPC, make sure that this value is not the same for both plugins
- - Init connection wait period
+  "InitConnectionDelay": 20.0 - initial delay before bots start processing, you want all of your bots to connect before this value expires
+}
  If you log out your bots / kill the process, wait until they fully leave the server before rebooting them, else there might be issues with certain stats not getting registered for the LocalPlayer